Global Agenda Council on Measuring Sustainability 2012-2014

 “After trade, the environment is now the most common area of global rule-making.”

-The ultimate goal of the Global Agenda Council on Measuring Sustainability is to create an online data platform that can be used free of charge by the public.
+Along with this resource, the Council will engage in a series of external communication activities.
+The ultimate goal of the Global Agenda Council on Measuring Sustainability is to raise awareness on the importance of metrics and to create an online data platform that can be used as a shared and common resource.

 To get involved please contact